Sri Maha Mariamman Temple

 Sri Maha Mariamman Temple or Wat Phra Sri Maha Uma Devi Temple or Wat Khaek is on Silom road in Bangkok’s central business district.
 It is the main Hindu temple in Bangkok, built in 1879 by Tamil immigrants in a south Indian architectural style.
 The outside of the temple is very colorful with carved images of various gods and goddesses in different shapes and sizes.

 The main shrine of the complex is under a gilded copper-plated dome.
-Within the temple, there are shrines dedicated to Ganesh, Kartik, and Phra Sri Maha Uma Devi who is the principal goddess enshrined in the main shrine.
+Within the Sri Maha Mariamman temple, there are shrines dedicated to Ganesh, Kartik, and Phra Sri Maha Uma Devi who is the principal goddess enshrined in the main shrine.
 Uma is the goddess of disease, rain, and protection.
 Worshippers believe she can help them in matters of love and fertility.

 Every year in September/October there is a 10-day festival called Navaratri.
 It is held for 9 days and nights followed by a parade on the 10th day.
 The parade features a Uma image which is carried through the local streets.
-Part of Silom road closes for the event.
-The street outside the temple is colorfully decorated with yellow flower garlands and candles.
+Part of Silom Road closes for the event.
+The street outside Sri Maha Mariamman temple is colorfully decorated with yellow flower garlands and candles.
 Worshippers at the festival believe that it will bring them relief from bad luck.

 Location: Silom Road